simirian/nvim-contour/README.md

 The `group` component is used to group multiple components together.
 You can decide a width that the component should use.
-The `trim` option determines which direction should be trimmed and/or padded. eg. if `trim` is `"right"` then items that go over `width` will be truncated, and if the line is less than `width` it will be padded up to `width` on the right.
+The `trim` option determines which direction should be trimmed and/or padded.
+Eg. if `trim` is `"right"` then items that go over `width` will be truncated, and if the line is less than `width` it will be padded up to `width` on the right.
 The list of items to add to the group should be placed in `items`.
-Groups do not request any size of their children other than that they fit in the remaining space.
-Be careful, a component may prematurely consume all the remaining space if it is not the last component.
+Groups do not request any size of their children.
+This means a component may prematurely consume all the remaining space if it is not the last component.

+### space

+The `space` component is meant to be a dynamic spacer for up to three other components.
+It will take its width either from what it is given by the parent element (only reliable as a child of a `space` or as a top-level element) or from the `width` option.
+With one child component, that item will be centered within `width`.
+With two children, they will be left and right aligned across `width`, and will each be given half width.
+With three children, they will be left, then center, then right aligned, and will each be given one-third width.

+Note that while `space` does tell its children how much space they have to render, it *does not* enforce this width.
+This makes it much more forgiving and dynamic when it comes to orienting components.
+The only time there will be an actual problem is if the components collide with each other.
+If you want to enforce truncation use a `group` component within the `space` component.

+If you just want a right aligned component, you can use a `group` with `trim = "left"` or you can use a space with empty group component children.